jaeseungyum/bem-sass/README.md

 ## Caveats

-### Element and modifier cannot be used stand-alone
+### Element and Modifier Cannot Be Used Stand-Alone
 An element(or a modifier) is a part of a block.
 It has no standalone meaning without it's parent block.
 ```scss
 // @see https://en.bem.info/method/key-concepts/#element